bourumir-wyngs/rs-opw-kinematics/README.md

   println!("Reading:\n{}", &parameters.to_yaml());
 ```

-See also the documentation for the more advanced function ```rs_opw_kinematics::urdf::from_urdf``` that
+There is also more advanced function [rs_opw_kinematics::urdf::from_urdf](https://docs.rs/rs-opw-kinematics/1.1.2-alpha.1/rs_opw_kinematics/urdf/fn.from_urdf.html)
-takes URDF string rather than the file, provides error handling and much more control over how the solver
+that takes URDF string rather than the file, provides error handling and much more control over how the solver
 is constructed from the extracted values.

 **Important:** The URDF reader assumes a robot with parallel base and spherical wrist and not an arbitrary robot.
 You can easily check this in the robot documentation or simply looking into the drawing.
 If the robot appears OPW
 compliant yet parameters are not extracted correctly, please submit a bug report, providing URDF file and expected
 values.
 In general, always test in simulator before feeding the output of any software to the physical robot.

+# Disabling YAML and URDF readers
+For security and performance, some users prefer smaller libraries with less dependencies.
+If YAML and URDF readers
+are not in use, the filesystem access can be completely disabled in your Cargo.toml, importing the library like:

+rs-opw-kinematics = { version = ">=1.1.1, <2.0.0", default-features = false }

+In this case, import of URDF and YAML files will be unaccessible, and used dependencies
+will be limited to the single _nalgebra_ crate.

 # Testing